Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows that there are 79 active transport stops operating within Wembley Downs - Churchlands - Woodlands.
-These stops serve a mix of bus routes.
-There are 19 individual routes in total, providing 2,807 weekly passenger trips collectively.
+Public transport analysis shows 79 active transport stops operating in Wembley Downs - Churchlands - Woodlands.
+These are served by buses on 19 individual routes, providing a total of 2,807 weekly passenger trips.
+Residents have excellent transport accessibility, with an average distance of 183 meters to the nearest stop.

 Frequently Asked Questions - Transport